-- By Celeste WallanderCeleste Wallander is an associate professor at American University's School of International Service.
+- By Celeste A. WallanderCeleste Wallander is an associate professor at American University's School of International Service and a transatlantic fellow at the German Marshall Fund of the United States.
 From May 2009 to July 2012, she served as U.S. deputy assistant secretary of defense for Russia, Ukraine, and Eurasia.

 Russian Foreign Minister Sergei Lavrov was right when he said last week that "reset" is not enough.
 The United States and Russia need a security cooperation software upgrade.
 Many issues could qualify for Sotrudnichestvo (Cooperation) 2.0, but none could do more to transform U.S.-Russia security relations than cooperation on missile defense.

 Three years after Barack Obama’s administration announced revised plans for missile defense in Europe and nearly two years after the NATO-Russia Council pledged to cooperate on missile defense, two misunderstandings continue to bedevil progress.
 On the one hand, some Americans — including Republican presidential candidate Mitt Romney in his Oct.
 8 speech — claim that the administration weakened George W. Bush’s missile defense plans in the face of Russian complaints.
 For their part, Russians maintain that the current plans threaten Russia’s security.
 Both claims are wrong and fail to understand that missile defense has to meet two requirements that at first glance look like a zero-sum Catch-22.